volard/os-knowledge-base/BIOS.md

 > Basic input/output system  — a set of micro programs

-contains all the code to gain initial access to the main machine devices:
+Contains all the code to gain initial access to the main machine devices:
 - keyboard
 - display screen
 - disk drives